Lifeforce (film): Screenplay

 The screenplay was written by Dan O'Bannon and Don Jakoby (both would also collaborate with Tobe Hooper in Invaders from Mars).
 Hooper came up with the idea of using Halley's Comet in the screenplay, rather than the asteroid belt in the novel, as the comet was going to pass by Earth in early 1986, less than a year after the film's release.
 The time settings were also changed from the mid-21st century to the present day.
 Michael Armstrong and Olaf Pooley were brought on during production to perform uncredited rewrites, Armstrong acting as a liaison between Hooper and the art department.

 Before the premiere Hooper said, "The spirit of the book is certainly there from my interpretation of the reading.
 Though Colin Wilson's novel was set in the future, I made it a contemporary piece for identification.
 Also, I tied in Halley's comet, where they make the find of the alien ship.
 It has been millions of years in the coma of Halley's comet, traveling as a parasite of sorts.
 But, basically, I think the movie embodies the same spiritual feeling that Colin Wilson intended."

 Colin Wilson was unhappy with the finished film.
 He later wrote: "John Fowles had once told me that the film of The Magus was the worst movie ever made.
 After seeing Lifeforce I sent him a postcard telling him that I had got one better."
 He was also quoted as quipping "Well, at least there's lots of full-frontal nudity."

 A year after the release, Hooper admitted "Lifeforce had a great look but lacked a screenplay.
 There wasn't a hell of a lot that could be done about that except to change it completely.
 The film started off as Space Vampires, and that's actually what it should've been called.
 With that title you'd look at that picture with a completely different set of sunglasses!"

 Casting

 In February 1984, Billy Idol said he had been offered a lead role as a vampire by Hooper, who had directed the video of "Dancing with Myself", but turned it down due to touring commitments.

 In April 1984, John Gielgud said "I was recently offered an enormous sum to play in a film called Space Vampires, and I nearly fell for it because it would have been nice to have had the money.
 But the next time I heard from them the figure had somehow been reduced by half, so I said no".

+Mathilda May, an 18-year-old French actress, was cast as the female space vampire, a role that required extensive nudity.
+The filmmakers had difficulty finding an actress willing to perform the role and ultimately cast May after searching in Paris.